AndypSheridan/barbelles/README.md

 The following software and tech was used:

-- [React-BootStrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/) to provide key components such as the navbar, containers, media and cards.
+- [React-BootStrap](https://react-bootstrap.netlify.app/) to provide key components such as the navbar, containers, media and cards.
 - [Cloudinary](https://cloudinary.com) to handle static images and files as well as to offer the User a front end method of uploading images.
 - CSS to provide custom styling in addition to Bootstrap.
-- [Django](https://www.djangoproject.com/) as a Python framework to develop the project.
+- [Django](https://www.djangoproject.com/) as a Python framework to develop the back-end API.
-- [Django all auth](https://django-allauth.readthedocs.io/en/latest/) used to handle user authentication.
+- [Dj-rest-auth](https://dj-rest-auth.readthedocs.io/en/latest/) used to handle user authentication.
-- [DrawSQL](https://drawsql.app/) to develop the logic for the project.
+- [Lucid Chart](https://www.lucidchart.com/) to develop the logic for the project.
 - [ElephantSQL](https://www.elephantsql.com/) to handle the PostgreSQL database.
 - [Figma](https://www.figma.com/) to assist with the planning phase of the project.
 - [Font Awesome](https://fontawesome.com/) to provide search, heart, profile, social media icons etc.